1759 - Reich and Austrian invasion of Saxony

 During the night of October 15 to 16, Rebentisch quitted Wildschütz to retire to Torgau.

-On October 16 in the morning, as soon as he was informed that Rebentisch had been forced to retire on Torgau, Prince Henri detached Finck to join him with 4 bns and 5 sqns.
+On October 16 in the morning, as soon as he was informed that Rebentisch had been forced to retire on Torgau, Prince Heinrich detached Finck to join him with 4 bns and 5 sqns.

-During the night of October 16 to 17, Prince Henri quitted Strehla, marched with his army in 3 columns and encamped near Torgau with his right on the heights of Suptitz and his left in the Rathsweinberg.
+During the night of October 16 to 17, Prince Heinrich quitted Strehla, marched with his army in 3 columns and encamped near Torgau with his right on the heights of Suptitz and his left in the Rathsweinberg.
 A large pond covered his front line.

 On October 18, Daun's Army encamped at Strehla while the light troops of Kleefeld and Ried moved closer to Torgau, Palffy marched from Bautzen to Grossenhain by Kamenz.